 But I let my long-term goals blind me.
 If you play around instead of studying, you will probably fail the exam.
 Likewise, if you get side-tracked developing what you think will be the next million-dollar app, while your actual customers sit around waiting for their products, your business will definitely fold.

 Chapter 2: Serial mismanagement

 We were approaching the end of our first year in business.

-At the time, we were about 65% done with our ERP system, we had a CMS system on the market, and we had regular payments from two clients who were waiting for the ERP.
-We also had a custom ERP/CRM project in the pipeline for another customer.
+At the time, we were about 65% done with our ERP system, we had a CMS system on the market, and we had still had income from our ERP clients.

-That’s when custom web/design projects started coming in, projects I chose to take, believing it would give us a greater short-term cash flow and allow us to eventually hire another developer to help us out with client work.
+We had around 6-7 web design / e-commerce projects, which we were trying to wrap up, to give us a greater short-term cash flow and allow us to eventually hire another developer to help us out with client work.

 New work came through collaborative efforts